COVID-19: Ogun may lift restrictions on religious activities June 19 – The Sun Nigeria

 Laide Raheem, Abeokuta

-Religious activities and gatherings may resume across Ogun State on June 19th, according to Governor Dapo Abiodun.
+Religious activities and gatherings may resume across Ogun State on June 19.

-The governor made this known on Friday at a press briefing on the COVID-19 status of the state, held at his office in Oke Mosan, Abeokuta.
+The Ogun State governor, Dapo Abiodun, made this known on Friday, while briefing journalists on the update on COVID-19 pandemic, in his office in Oke Mosan, Abeokuta.

-Governor Abiodun, who said that a subcommittee on COVID-19 on the reopening of religious centres has been set up, suggested that the ban on religious activities may be lifted on June 19th.
+Abiodun, who said that a sub-committee on COVID -19 on the reopening of religious centres has been put in place, stated that ban on religious activities may be lifted tentatively on June 19.

-According to him, the subcommittee will review the submissions, the discussions as well as expert opinions of medical scientists to harmonise all the views to arrive at a composite framework for final adoption of the committee on or before Friday, June 12th.
+According to him, the sub committee will review the submissions, the discussions as well as expert opinions of medical scientists to harmonise all the views to arrive at a composite framework for final adoption of the committee on or before Friday, June 12.

 While declaring that his administration will continue the engagement, as well as intensify enlightenment and education of the public on the various guidelines to combat the pandemic in the state, the governor restated that all the existing guidelines to combat COVID-19 in the state remain in place.